Yang Seung-dong: End of long-lived programmes

-Yang was widely criticised for ending several long-lived programmes, such as KBS TV Novel (1987-2018), KBS News Line (1994-2018), Viewers Column The World We Live In (1998-2018), VJ's on the scene (2000-2018), Smart Consumer Report (2007-2018), and so on.
+Yang was widely criticised for ending several long-lived programmes, such as KBS TV Novel (1987–2018), KBS News Line (1994–2018), Viewers Column The World We Live In (1998–2018), VJ's on the scene (2000–2018), Smart Consumer Report (2007–2018), and so on.

-Controversies were provoked when KBS decided to end Concert 7080 (2004-2018) but did not explain the actual reason.
+Controversies were provoked when KBS decided to end Concert 7080 (2004–2018) but did not explain the actual reason.
 Sunday Journal, a US-based Korean newspaper called the action as the "media control of the Moon Jae-in administration worse than the Lee Myung-bak and Park Geun-hye".
 The newspaper also criticised that the new programmes i.e. Tonight Kim Je-dong and Your Red Cheek have low ratings than the old ones.

 Tonight Kim Je-dong

 Yang has also been criticised for Tonight Kim Je-dong, a new programme organised under his presidency.
-Sunday Journal cited that Kim Je-dong, the programme's emcee, receives high performance fees despite of its low ratings.
+Sunday Journal cited that Kim Je-dong, the programme's emcee, receives high performance fees despite its low ratings.

-On 4 December 2018, the programme broadcast an interview with Kim Soo-geun, a founder of the now-defunct Youth Party and the incumbent President of the Welcome to The Great, who praised Kim Jong-un during the interview session.
+On 4 December 2018, the programme broadcast an interview with Kim Soo-geun, a founder of the now-defunct Youth Party and the incumbent President of the Welcome to The Great, who praised Kim Jong Un during the interview session.
 The KBS Public Trade Union filed a lawsuit against Yang and the in charges under the breach of the National Security Act.
 Na Kyung-won, the Liberty Korea parliamentary leader, urged its all MPs to not appear on the programme.